Get A Free Legal Consultation

 - No out-of-pocket costs for you or your family

 Asbestos is a naturally occurring group of minerals that contain strong, flexible and easily separated fibers.
-A poor conductor of heat and electricity, asbestos is a multipurpose material used in a number of building, manufacturing and commercial applications.
+A poor conductor of heat and electricity, asbestos was used in thousands of products across a number of building, manufacturing and commercial applications.

-Unfortunately, the qualities that make asbestos a highly desirable material also make it deadly.
+The qualities that make asbestos a highly desirable material also make it deadly.
 Once disturbed, asbestos fibers turn into microscopic airborne dust particles.
 Lingering in the air for hours or days, these fibers can attach to clothing or work instruments.
-If these fibers are inhaled, they can cause serious health problems.
+If these fibers are inhaled or ingested, they can cause serious health problems.

 Use the information below to learn more about the dangers and sources of asbestos exposure.

 Although the known history of asbestos dates back to ancient Greece, the mineral became most popular in the United States during the mid 20th century, post-War boom.